Last January, I published a 2013 bucket list.

 So, here you have it.

 What about you?
-What did you accomplished last year?
+What did you accomplish last year?
 What would you like to do this year?